-What they look like: When grown, this spider a dark-colored body with orange patches on the joints of its legs.
+What they look like: When grown, this spider a dark-coloured body with orange patches on the joints of its legs.

 - The red-kneed spider is native to two mountain ranges in Mexico.